- 1825 The oldest surviving photograph of a 'horse-drawn man' taken by 『Un cheval et son conducteur』.

 "Anyway, for me, this stereoscope was the one and only good companion.
 And there is an inevitable reason for this for myself."
 (From Hagiwara Sakutaro's "My Camera")

 "From his junior high school days until his later years, he looked through stereo photographs (he also looked through ready-made foreign-made photographs), and even before his death, when he was lying on his sickbed, he kept it by his bedside."
-(From Hagiwara Yoko, "NOSTALGIA")
+(From Hagiwara, Yoko, 'My Father and Stereographic Photography', Nostalgia)

 1905 明治38